g-s-k/agora/README.md

 - `cargo test` will run the tests and documentation examples
 - `cargo doc --open` will build the HTML documentation and open it in your default browser.
+- `cargo run --example tone` will run an example application that produces a pair of test tones.